-On May 13, 2013, the CDEEE launched a public bidding process for the engineering, procurement and construction ("EPC") of two thermal coal units with a nominal net power of 300 megawatts (plus or minus 20%) each, including any associated facilities, which will be installed in the town of Punta Catalina, Baní, province of Peravia, and will be owned by the Dominican Republic.
+On May 13, 2013, the CDEEE launched a public bidding process for the engineering, procurement and construction ("EPC") of two thermal coal units with a nominal net power of 300 megawatts (plus or minus 20%) each, including any associated facilities, which will be installed in the town of Punta Catalina, Baní, province of Peravia.

 A total of 56 companies participated in the bidding process and presented their credentials in July 2013.
-Following the evaluation process of the technical proposals of each pre-qualified participant, on November 22,

-2013, the tender committee declared that the consortium formed by Construtora Norberto Odebrecht, S.A., Tecnimont S.p.A. and Ingeniería Estrella S.R.L. (the "OTE Consortium") was the winner of the bidding process and was a warded the project.
-The EPC contract with the aforementioned consortium was executed in February 2014 for a price equal to US\$1,945 million.
+Following the evaluation process of the technical proposals of each pre-qualified participant, on November 22, 2013, the tender committee declared that the consortium formed by Construtora Norberto Odebrecht, S.A., Tecnimont S.p.A. and Ingeniería Estrella S.R.L. (the "OTE Consortium") was the winner of the bidding process and was a warded the project.
+The EPC contract with the a forementioned consortium was executed in February 2014 for a price equal to US\$1,945 million.